eublefar/LLAMASharpUnityDemo/README.md

   - [CPU](https://www.nuget.org/packages/LLamaSharp.Backend.Cpu)
   - [CUDA 11](https://www.nuget.org/packages/LLamaSharp.Backend.Cuda11)
   - [CUDA 12](https://www.nuget.org/packages/LLamaSharp.Backend.Cuda12)
 - Unpack using ZIP, move `runtimes/<your runtime>/libllama.dll` to your Unity project Assets.
+  (Note: dll must be called `libllama.dll` to be found.
+If it's named `llama.dll` - rename it when adding to the Unity project.)
 - Move the model to the StreamingAssets folder

 At this point you should be able to copy example from this project and run it in yours.